-Juniors (Program I) 1 semester 1/2 credit
+Juniors (Program I) 1 year 1 credit

-This course is highly individualized in order for students to advance their reading and writing skills.
-This course examines American literature including short stories, poetry, plays, novels, biographies and autobiographies.
-The course includes varied writing assignments.
+English IIIA builds upon the instruction of English IA and English IIA.
+It is highly individualized in order for students to advance their reading and writing skills.
+The course examines American literature including short stories, poetry, plays, novels, and nonfiction to aid in the study of comprehension and vocabulary.
+This course strives to develop writing skills for both practical and creative application.
+Students learn to apply the writing process to varied writing assignments.
 Placement in this class is based on department recommendation.